rgoodie/WP-Bash-Tools/README.md

 Update
 ======
 I'm changing this to a set of scripts to mangage wordpress sites.
 I've found a nicer install at [http://vagrantpress.org/] for vagrant and WordPress.
+When someone does it better, default to them and get back to the stuff you enjoy! :)

 Old Vagrant and Wordpress
 ====================